mattermost/docs/source/help/messaging/attaching-files.rst

 Other document previews (Word, Excel, PPT) are not yet supported.

-File Size Limitations
+Attachment Limits and Sizes
 ---------------------
-Mattermost supports a maximum of five attached files per post.
+Please note that Mattermost supports a maximum of five (5) attached files per post.

-The default maximum file size is 50 MB, but this can be changed by the System Administrator.
+The default maximum file size is 50MB, but this can be changed by the System Administrator.